55 Feng1 豐

 Line 2 represents the sun of the lower trigram Li; however it has no correlation with line 5.
 Therefore the sun cannot rise and its brightness is shaded, like the sun being eclipsed and the polestar appearing at midday.
 Line 5, the king in the heavenly domain, is the polestar.
 Its light in the shaded sky can't distinguish good from bad.
 If line 2 moves to position 3, the inner upper trigram will become Kan (the abyss, water) denoting an illness of the heart, i.e. suspicion.
 This signifies that its movement in darkness, with no correlation with line 5, elicits suspicion from line 5.
 However, if it can maintain sincerity and trust like its representative trigram Li (which is a condensed image of hexagram Zhong Fu (61), sincerity and trust radiating from the heart), it will still be auspicious as the hexagram appears in the form of Heng (32), where the upper and the lower trigrams maintain an enduring relationship, like a married couple.

-豐feng (to enlarge) 其qi2 (that) 蔀bu4 (a blind)，日ri4 (the sun) 中zhong (middle) 見ian4 (to see) 斗jdou3 (the polestar) can be also interpreted as line 2 extending the blind so that the sun is shaded and the polestar is visible at midday.
+豐feng (to enlarge) 其qi2 (its or an auxiliary to indicate the passive voice) 蔀bu4 (a blind, to put a cover over)，日ri4 (the sun) 中zhong (middle) 見ian4 (to see) 斗dou3 (the polestar) can be also interpreted as line 2 extending the blind so that the sun is shaded and the polestar is visible at midday.
 This can be further paraphrased as its bright-ness, created while pursuing Feng (a grand and abundant state), tarnished line 5 resulting in the king becoming the polestar during the eclipse.
 This signifies that it threatens the king and will obstruct its own development.

-Commentary on the image: (Line 2 ought) to possess sincerity and trust (and) radiate like (trigram Li), trust enables aspiration to radiate (i.e. to be realized).
+Commentary on the image: Line 2 ought to possess sincerity and trust and radiate like trigram Li; trust enables aspiration to radiate (i.e. to be realised).

 In the process of achieving Feng, one’s action is impeded.
 One must exhibit sincerity and trust like trigram Li, and do everything openly in an aboveboard manner.
 This is advised as the king at position 5 looks for virtuous and able people and will accommodate (the one of) brightness.

 Enlightenment through six two: to exhibit sincerity and trust to avoid suspicion from those above.
 One's aspirations will be realised once one's sincerity and trust are recognised.
 Feng is impeded as its brightness is shaded like the sun being eclipsed and the polestar appearing at midday.
 One’s action in darkness will cause suspicion as one's intent can't be verified.
 However this can turn to auspiciousness if one exhibits sincerity and trust.
-If this line changes to masculine, the hexagram will become Da Zhuang (34), largeness and strength, where abusing the power of largeness and strength will plunge one into danger, and here it is advised to act moderately.
+If this line changes to masculine and then correlates with feminine line 5, the hexagram will become Da Zhuang (34), largeness and strength, where abusing the power of largeness and strength will plunge one into danger, and line 2 is advised to act moderately.

 The 3rd line

-Text: Feng (the grand and abundant state) is veiled (沛) (by banners), (so that) small stars are seen at midday; (the subject suffers) breaking the right arm, (which results in) no calamity (or fault).
+Feng (the grand and abundant state) is veiled by banners (沛), so that small stars are seen at midday.
+The subject suffers breaking the right arm, which results in no calamity (or fault).

 沛pei4 signifies abundance; it is equivalent to 旆pei4 (banner) and paraphrased as many banners where shading brightness is concerned.
 Banners are used during parades of troops and pilgrims; hundreds of thousands of banners in the sky denote a grand and abundant state.
 The sun is veiled by the banners, signifying that Feng is impaired by its own extreme behaviour.
 In darkness one breaks one’s right arm; breaking the right arm is not a fatal injury, but can restrict those affected from acting.
 A person becomes less active when tending toward extremity; therefore he is saved from fault or calamity.